char998/Copulas-and-Bayesian-Networks/book/NPBN/Correls.md

 ## Rank correlation matrix

 A rank correlation matrix representing a DAG with conditional or unconditional correlations is a $n \times n$ matrix, where $n$ represents the number of nodes in the DAG.
 Each element is a rank correlation computed between the random variables whose indexes correspond to the indexes of the rows and columns.
-This is, a rank correlation matrix for a 4-dimensions problem is givne by
+This is, a rank correlation matrix for a 4-dimensions problem is given by

 $$
 \begin{pmatrix}